Dave's Travel Pages

-How to take the ferry from Santorini to Amorgos in Greece
+Ferry from Santorini to Amorgos Island in Greece

 You can take the ferry from Santorini to Amorgos once a day in the summer using SeaJets.
 Express Skopelitis also offer a Santorini Amorgos ferry service on occasional days.